Kvmeena12/Email-writer-webapp/README.md

-# LLM_WEB
+# Email Writer

-**LLM_WEB** is an intelligent, customizable AI-powered assistant designed to help you write professional, engaging emails in seconds.
+**Email Writer** is an intelligent, customizable AI-powered assistant designed to help you write professional, engaging emails in seconds.
 Built using Streamlit, Python, and the Meta-Llama LLM (via Groq), this tool streamlines email composition for various lengths, languages, and topics, greatly reducing stress and boosting productivity.

 ---

 ## 🌟 Live Demo

 > **[Live App](https://emailwriters.streamlit.app/)**
-> *(Note: Replace this link with your actual Streamlit Cloud or deployment URL if different.)*

 ---